Could Dinosaurs Have Become Intelligent? Evolution, Speculation, and the Exaverse

 In the universe of the Exaverse, this is exactly what happened.

-Instead of disappearing after the asteroid impact, the dinosaurs of a parallel Earth survived and continued evolving.
-Over countless generations they developed advanced societies, technologies, and cultures built around powerful energy sources known as GEMS.
+Instead of disappearing after the asteroid impact, dinosaurs on a parallel Earth survived and continued evolving.
+Over countless generations, they developed advanced societies, technologies, and cultures built around powerful energy sources known as GEMS.

-These evolved beings became the Exadons.
-They were a sentient species that reshaped their world long before humanity ever existed.
+These evolved beings became the Exadons, a sentient species that reshaped their world long before humanity ever existed.

 Science Meets Science Fiction